 Located in the South-east of France, in the heart of the French Alps, Grenoble is a major center of French History.
 From the Gallo-Roman era to the 1968 Olympic Winter Games, including the French Revolution and the Resistance to German occupation during the Second World War, the city proudly displays its heritage.

 Grenoble is renowned for its proximity to the Alps and also for its winter sports facilities.
 Its atypical geographical position gives particularly hot and sunny summers.
-For the FIFA Women's World Cup France 2019™, plunge into the warm atmosphere of the city and attend your national team's games at the Stade des Alpes!
+Plunge into the warm atmosphere of the city and attend your national team's games at the Stade des Alpes!

 Start your day visiting the Cathedral of Notre-Dame de Grenoble

 Built from the 9th century, the Cathedral of Notre-Dame de Grenoble is original in many ways.
 Typical of the early Christian times, another church, the Church of Saint-Hughes, is adjacent to Notre Dame, both of which are classified as Historic Monuments.

 Take a seat on the terrace to have breakfast in front of this huge monument!

 Let’s journey back at the time of the French Revolution in the Palais du Parlement du Dauphiné

 The Journée des Tuiles was launched at the Palais du Parlement du Dauphiné in June 1788, a day often associated with the beginning of the French Revolution.
 After the King’s decision to reduce the power of the parliament, riots broke out throughout the city and it was not until July 14 that calm returned.

 Open to visitors, enter this historical place and discover the courtrooms with 16th and 17th century woodwork.
 Outside, admire the two-tone facade decorated with coats of arms and various animals!